KlaBier/klabier.github.io/_posts/2025-02-02-LCW-step-by-step.md

 Other triggers for workflows can include changes in group memberships or modifications to a user account, such as updates to the **"Department"** attribute or any other attribute.

 In this [Article](https://learn.microsoft.com/en-us/entra/identity/hybrid/cloud-sync/how-to-configure-entra-to-active-directory) Microsoft describes this topic with a focus in the Identity Governance Dashboard.
-Interaction of Lifecycle Workflow and the Custom Extension Logic App is not part of this document.
+The interaction of Lifecycle Workflows with the Custom Extension Logic App and the details of the setup of actions in the Designer are not part of this document.

 And if you’re new to the subject and not very familiar with Lifecycle Workflows, especially Custom Extensions and Logic Apps, you may quickly run into challenges when trying to set this up in a lab environment.
 In addition to the Microsoft examples, there are many great examples that describe working with Custom Extensions.
 However, I’ve noticed that most of them assume prior knowledge of Logic Apps, which not everyone may have.
 Especially, the parameterization of actions and the interaction with User Identity Informations can be challenging at various points.